jthuo/Ansible-automation/explanation.md

   4. Install Ansible.

 ## Step 1
- Provision a ubuntu using vagrant using ansible and terraform.
+ Provision a geerlingguy/ubuntu2004 using vagrant using ansible and terraform.

  - create a new branch by the name Stage_two from the main branch.
  - Create a new directory called Stage_two.